Have you ever thought about setting up a small business in Australia but have yet to follow through?

-Business success results from a strong business model and a unique idea that has been purposefully built to solve problems.
+Business success results from a strong business model and a unique idea purposefully built to solve problems.
+Let’s take General Motors, Airbnb and Uber as examples.
+All three businesses were created to solve a problem.
+What makes them even more interesting is they were founded during economic downturns.

 8 Steps to setting up a small business